In this Guide

 - Portable and easy to transport

 The Fuji Mini-Mite 4 is our least expensive professional HVLP option.
-It’s also a good upgrade over the 2203G for for very passionate DIYer’s!
-It’s got a much more powerful turbine motor than the 2203G, packing 4 stages and a max output of 8.5 psi.
+It’s also a good upgrade over the Semi-Pro 2 for very passionate DIYer’s!
+It’s got a much more powerful turbine motor than the Semi-Pro 2, packing 4 stages and a max output of 8.5 psi.
 That’s a big advantage for getting fine clear coat atomization, and for spraying primers and color coats with less thinning required.

 This is a good choice for DIYer’s who want professional results, and for professionals who want a good midrange option!

-The biggest difference between this system and the 2203G is the more powerful turbine unit.
-It packs a 4-stage motor which is more powerful by a big factor, and it’s thanks to that motor that the Mini-Mite 4 can crank out 8.5 psi!
+The biggest difference between this system and the Semi-Pro 2 is the more powerful turbine unit.
+It packs a 4-stage motor which is more powerful by a big factor, and it’s thanks to that motor that the Mini-Mite 4can crank out 8.5 psi!

 You won’t have to thin your materials nearly as much, which means that walls and cabinetry go along at a much faster pace.
 If you work on furniture pieces and home projects as well as your vehicles, it can make a big difference in the quality of all your results.